blockchainsllc/usn-mvp/README.md

 ## Slock.it - the Smart Sharing Network
 In the rise of mobile and tablet controlled objects like smart houses and drones, it sounds sensible to create a smart platform in which people can profit from the shared access to those assets.
 That is Slock.it

-The Slock.it mechanism represents IoT devices as physical assetsm with a set of smart contracts.
-The Slock.App onboards it and brings this potential to the public.
+The Slock.it mechanism represents IoT devices as physical assets, with a set of smart contracts.
+The Slock.App onboards this mechanism and brings its potential to the public.
 It allows providers and users to rent or share anything that can be locked or controlled via mobile phones.

 Slock.it is universal as it is public - anyone can share assets and extend its functionalities.
 Jump into the [Github repository](https://github.com/Trusted-IoT-Alliance/usn) for more detailed information.